vistadataproject/documents/README.md

 Note:

 * This is a data-centric approach to VISTA data, not a code-centric approach.
+* This is a generic web-standards approach to managing VA data, not a VISTA-specific approach.
 * The scope is limited to a one-year research and discovery proof-of-concept.
 * The prototype will be implemented exclusively using web technologies (above).